josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Complete the experiment by training a model using a Two-Class Logistic Regression.
+-   Complete the experiment by training a model using a Two-Class Logistic Regression

-    -   Split the data so 70% is used for training and 30% is used for testing.
+    -   Split the data so 70% is used for training and 30% is used for testing

     -   Score the model

     -   Evaluate the model performance

--   For this task, you should follow the detailed steps in the step-by-step guide for this lab.
+-   For this task, you should follow the detailed steps in the step-by-step guide for this lab

 #### Exit criteria:

--   You should be able to evaluate your model's performance, and verify that its predictions are performing better than random.
+-   You should be able to evaluate your model's performance, and verify that its predictions are performing better than random

--   Use the Score Model module and select **Visualize** to see the results of its predictions. **You should have a total of 13 columns**.
+-   Use the Score Model module and select **Visualize** to see the results of its predictions. **You should have a total of 13 columns**

     ![Prediction results for AdventureWorks Travel display.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image29.png "Prediction results")

--   Examining the visualization for the Evaluate model, you should see performance similar to the following:\
+-   Examining the visualization for the Evaluate model, you should see performance similar to the following:

     ![Evaluation results for Adventureworks Travel display in line graph format, with True Positive Rate over False Positive Rate.
 The line curves upward from left to right.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image30.png "Evaluation results ")